Learn Spanish

 Spanish Interrogatives - Words We Use to Ask Questions

 Interrogatives are words that we use to ask questions.
-Let's see how we ask a question in Spanish.
-How would we say the following?
+How would we say the following in Spanish?

 If I say "I saw the movie", I would say in Spanish, "Yo vi la película".